Intellectual Property Initiatives

 Since 1968, Casio has had an award system for those employees that contribute to inventions and designs.
 By increasing the incentive for inventors and designers, the system fosters the desire for in-house engineers to take on the challenge of discovering new technologies.
 In accordance with Article 35 (Inventions by Employees) of Japan's revised Patent Act, which took effect in April 2005, Casio has revised its environment for employee inventors.
 It updated its intellectual property rules and created a consultation process in which the employee inventors can voice opinions in the revision of the rules.
 It also implemented a system for employee inventors to file complaints regarding monetary reward amounts.
 Additionally, Article 35 (Inventions by Employees) of Japan’s revised Patent Act, which is intended to resolve instability in the attribution of rights to inventions by employees, took effect in April 2016.
 Accordingly, Casio updated its rules specifying that the attribution of the right to receive patents originally goes to the employer (Company), in order to resolve such problems as “procedures for joint inventions made with employees of other companies” and “double transfer of inventions by employees.”

 In October 2020, with the objective of incentivizing the development of technologies that contribute to the business, as well as the creation of inventions and designs, Casio reviewed its award assessment standards and revised its regulations, creating an award system that delivers increased incentives for inventors and designers.
 Casio will continue to revise its regulations in the future in accordance with the changing times and environment, while taking into consideration requests from inventors and designers, as well.
-Based on this award system, the Intellectual Property Department works to properly evaluate intellectual property results and to recognize and reward outstanding engineers and designers.
+Based on this award system, the Intellectual Property Unit works to properly evaluate intellectual property results and to recognize and reward outstanding engineers and designers.

 5. Intellectual property training system